Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 - Sun Devils games this season feature an average total of 53.3 points, a number 0.8 points higher than Saturday's over/under.

-- The 52.3 PPG average total in Wildcats games this season is 0.2 points fewer than this game's over/under.
+- In 2021, games involving the Wildcats have averaged a total of 52.3 points, 0.2 fewer than this game's set over/under.

 Arizona State Stats and Trends